zbynekdrlik/obs-yt-player/README.md

 4. The script will sync playlist once on startup
 5. Click "Sync Playlist Now" to manually update the playlist
 6. Switch to your scene to begin random playback
+7. Click "⏹ Stop Playback" to manually stop playback
+8. Switch away from scene to automatically stop playback

 ## Multi-Instance Setup